>> Please see our Home page for more information <<

 Water Quality Check-In Sessions

-LSM staff are conducting water-quality-focused discussion sessions once a month during the 2021 summer.
+LSM staff are conducting water-quality-focused discussion sessions twice a month during the 2022 summer.
 These check-in sessions (via Zoom) are intended as a way for volunteers to discuss any questions or issues they may have pertaining to their lake or monitoring work.
 For those with insufficient bandwidth for online video conferencing, there is the option to call in (phone information will be included in your registration confirmation email).
 These sessions will be informal, and will provide folks with an opportunity to speak directly with LSM staff about concerns, observed phenomena, or other broader water quality topics.

 A few examples of the types of topics that may be discussed include, but are not limited to: